 - Decide when and what times of the day you want to be live

-The cost of doing this is based on how many other people want to do it at the same time and how much they are prepared to pay for that keyword.
+The cost of doing this depends on how many other people want to do it simultaneously and how much they are prepared to pay for that keyword.
 Thus a bidding process determines the cost.
 You can also pay based on reaching many people or for results.
-When someone clicks on your site, the latter being more expensive.
-Google has many tools to help you spend your money and help you drive the best results.
-The key for you is to review what you spent and measure if you saw a corresponding increase in sales (Return on Investment – ROI).
-If you did, it worked, if you did not, try something else.
+When someone clicks on your site, the latter is more expensive.
+Google has many tools to help you spend your money and help drive the best results.
+The key for you is to review what you paid and measure if you saw a corresponding increase in sales (Return on Investment – ROI).
+If you did, it worked.
+If you did not, try something else.

-For both SEM and SEO there are 3 ways to get it done:
+For both SEM and SEO, there are three ways to get it done:

 - Do it yourself – further research and tools provided by Google and others